cryptogrampus/vector/website/highlights/2019-12-16-ec2-metadata.md

 ---
 last_modified_on: "2020-03-31"
 id: ec2-metadata
-title: "EC2 Metadata Enrichments"
+title: "New AWS EC2 Medata Transform"
 description: "Enrich your events with EC2 metadata"
 author_github: https://github.com/Jeffail
+pr_numbers: [1325]
+release: "0.6.0"
-tags: ["type: announcement", "domain: transforms", "transform: ec2_metadata"]
+tags: ["type: new feature", "domain: transforms", "transform: aws_ec2_metadata"]
 ---

 Are your events the laughing-stock of the data warehouse?
 Then enrich them with